 The apparent weakness of God on a cross is also offensive to Islam, a religion that both denies the need for and the historical fact of Christ’s crucifixion, finding it “inappropriate that a major prophet of God should come to such an ignominious end” (Stott).
 The cross of Christ is a major dividing point between Islam and Christianity, and Muslims who convert to Christianity often face ridicule, alienation from family and other persecution.
 The indelible, gruesome images of 21 Egyptian Christians being beheaded by members of the Islamic State in a 2015 video capture it well.
 Described in a caption as “people of the cross,” these orange jumpsuit-clad martyrs are in positions of weakness: vulnerable on their knees as the knives of their captors saw at their necks.
 And yet as they succumb to death they do so in faith, trusting in the victory of another victim of brutal execution.

 Reflecting the truism of Paul that “to live is Christ, and to die is gain” (Phil.
 1:21), these martyrs lost their lives but also gained.
 And so it is for people of the cross: visible loss for invisible gain, present suffering and future glory.
 This is the offense of the cross.
-Not only that a God would subject himself to such weakness and death, but that such perceived folly would become the pride and His followers.
+Not only that a God would subject himself to such weakness and death, but that such perceived folly would become the pride of His followers.